Skip to Main Content

 Where Contemporary Chinese Cooking Meets Theatrical Ceremony

-Shanghai's fine dining scene has fractured into distinct camps over the past decade.
-On one side sit the traditional Chinese houses — Cantonese specialists like 102 House and Taizhou purists like Xin Rong Ji (West Nanjing Road) — where fidelity to regional cooking defines the offer.
+Ling Long Shanghai is a one-star Michelin restaurant in Shanghai's Huangpu district, at the ¥¥¥¥ price tier, serving Modern Chinese Fine Dining under chef Jason Liu.
+On one side sit the traditional Chinese houses, Cantonese specialists like 102 House and Taizhou purists like Xin Rong Ji (West Nanjing Road), where fidelity to regional cooking defines the offer.
 On the other sit a smaller group of contemporary Chinese kitchens that treat European technique as a tool rather than an identity, deploying it to sharpen or reframe dishes that remain, at their core, legibly Chinese.
 Ling Long Shanghai occupies this second camp, and within it, sits near the upper end of both ambition and recognition.

 The Menu as Script: Acts, Seasons, and Collaboration

 Contemporary Chinese cooking at this level is not a solo exercise.
-The menu format at Ling Long Shanghai , structured in acts, like a play , reflects a team approach that coordinates kitchen, floor, and wine program into a single coherent evening.
+The menu format at Ling Long Shanghai, structured in acts, reflects a team approach that coordinates kitchen, floor, and wine program into a single coherent evening.
 That kind of sequencing requires close alignment between chef and sommelier: the pacing of a course that bridges a braised section and a grilled section depends as much on what's in the glass as on what's on the plate.
 The creative wine pairing options available here are not an afterthought.
 They are built into the rhythm of the experience.

 Chef Jason Liu received the Creativity Award in 2025 from Opinionated About Dining, a signal that the kitchen's output is being assessed against a specific standard: not just technical execution, but the intellectual coherence of combining techniques across culinary traditions.
-The awards record confirms the direction , Michelin 1 Star (2024), Black Pearl 1 Diamond (2025), La Liste scores of 75 points in 2025 rising to 89 points in 2026, and two separate Opinionated About Dining rankings in Asia (positions 299 and 265 in 2025) , but what the awards don't capture is the mechanism.
+The awards record confirms the direction, Michelin 1 Star (2024), Black Pearl 1 Diamond (2025), and La Liste scores of 75 points in 2025 rising to 89 points in 2026.
 The menu's seasonal architecture means the front-of-house team carries real interpretive weight.
 Explaining why a dish exists in autumn but not spring, or how a pairing connects to a specific cooking method, requires fluency that most restaurant floors don't develop.
 At Ling Long, that floor-level knowledge is part of the product.

 Where Ling Long Sits in Shanghai's Fine Dining Tier